sosgang/coverage_asn/README.md

   - "OA" : raw number of publications from the candidate's CV found in OpenAIRE.
   - "CR" : raw number of publications from the candidate's CV found in CrossRef.
   - "comb" : raw number of publications from the candidate's CV found when the open sources of use are combined.
-  - "MAG% : percentage of the number of publications from the candidate's CV found in Microsoft Academic Graph over the total number of unique publications in the CV.
+  - "MAG% : percentage of publications from the candidate's CV found in Microsoft Academic Graph.
-  - "OA%" : percentage of the number of publications from the candidate's CV found in OpenAIRE over the total number of unique publications in the CV.
+  - "OA%" : percentage of publications from the candidate's CV found in OpenAIRE.
-  - "CR%" : percentage of the number of publications from the candidate's CV found in Crossref over the total number of unique publications in the CV.
+  - "CR%" : percentage of publications from the candidate's CV found in Crossref.
-  - "comb%" : percentage of the number of publications from the candidate's CV found over the total number of unique publications in the CV when the open sources of use are combined.
+  - "comb%" : percentage of publications from the candidate's CV found when MAG, OpenAIRE and Crossref are combined.

+- [**cov_asn_xdataset.csv**](https://github.com/sosgang/coverage_asn/blob/main/execution/cov_asn_xdataset.csv) contains the coverage information broken down for each dataset.
+Each row corresponds to percentage of publications found in that dataset for a single candidate.
+The columns are the following:
+  - "dataset" : dataset of interest.
+  - "term" : term the candidate applied in.
+  - "role" : role the candidate applied for.
+  - "SA" : scientific area the candidate applied for
+  - "field" : field the candidate applied for.
+  - "role&field" : combination of role and field the candidate applied for.
+  - "coverage%" : percentage of publications from the candidate's CV found when MAG, OpenAIRE and Crossref are combined.

-- [**cov_years_asn.csv**](https://github.com/sosgang/coverage_asn/blob/main/execution/cov_years_asn.csv) contains the coverage information calculated for each year.
+- [**cov_asn_xyear.csv**](https://github.com/sosgang/coverage_asn/blob/main/execution/cov_asn_xyear.csv) contains the coverage information calculated for each year.
 Each row corresponds to one year.
 The columns are the following:
   - "year" : year of publication.
   - "total" : total number of unique publications published in that year from all the candidates' CVs.
   - "MAG" : raw number of publications published in that year found in Microsoft Academic Graph.
   - "OA" : raw number of publications published in that year found in OpenAIRE.
   - "CR" : raw number of publications published in that year found in CrossRef.
   - "comb" : raw number of publications published in that year found when the open sources of use are combined.
-  - "MAG% : percentage of the number of publications published in that year found in Microsoft Academic Graph over the total number of publications from that year.
+  - "MAG% : percentage of the number of publications published in that year found in Microsoft Academic Graph.
-  - "OA%" : percentage of the number of publications published in that year found in OpenAIRE over the total number of publications from that year.
+  - "OA%" : percentage of publications published in that year found in OpenAIRE.
-  - "CR%" : percentage of the number of publications published in that year found in Crossref over the total number of publications from that year.
+  - "CR%" : percentage of publications published in that year found in Crossref.
-  - "comb%" : percentage of the number of publications published in that year found over the total number of publications from that year.
+  - "comb%" : percentage of publications published in that year found when MAG, OpenAIRE and Crossref are combined.

 ## 3. Preparing the data